-Alizarin Crimson is a deep red pigment with a blue undertone.
+Alizarin crimson is a deep red pigment with a blue undertone.
 Known for its capacity to create a wide range of rich, permanent purples and browns, it is a colour with an eventful history.

-In the early 19th century, the renowned English colourman George Field made extensive research into the madder plant and created a more efficient process to create the lake pigment.
+In the early 19th century, the renowned English colourman George Field conducted extensive research into the madder plant and created a more efficient process to create the lake pigment.
 His findings were instrumental in the development of some of the early Winsor & Newton colours, allowing artists greater access to permanent materials.